Sunlight Foundation Swag

-Expanding the Sunlight Foundation brand through a variety of mediums.
-Making sure these brand extensions are both true to our style and cost effective.
+The following work expanded the Sunlight Foundation’s brand through a variety of mediums.
+We had to ensure these brand extensions were true to our style and cost effective.

-Converting a 9 color logo, to something that is easily and affordably screen printed was an awesome challenge.
-Each section of the circles was converted to halftone and there was a lot of back and forth with the vendor about what dot ratio was possible, and what wasn't.
-Positioning the logo on the shirts so it looked appropriate on both men and women also required a lot of testing.
+Another challenge was converting the nine-color logo to something that was easy and affordable to screenprint.
+Each section of the circles was converted to halftone then colored.
+There was a lot of back and forth with the vendor about the appropriate dot ratio and size.
+Positioning the logo on the shirts so it looked good on both men and women also required a lot of testing.

 Lapel Pins & Giveaway Buttons

 Sometimes the Sunlight Foundation staff needed to attend or speak at formal events, so I created lapel pins to add some luxury branding when the team couldn’t get away with wearing a T-shirt.
 The pins are a simple and elegant way to identify belonging to the organization.

 I also designed buttons that the organization could give away as promotional items during its events.
 They use Sunlight’s logo and colors, or feature the “unlock the capitol” symbol from the TransparencyCamp logo.

 Part of being in the tech sphere is having cool stickers—some are so cool that they don’t even include words.
 But the Sunlight Foundation wasn’t well-known enough for that, and sought to spread its message to a wider audience.
 I started thinking about how part of Sunlight’s mission is shining a light on the government.
 The result is a design that illuminates the Capitol building when covering a Mac laptop’s logo, highlighting our mission of transparency in government.